xapian/xapian-developer-guide/getting-started/index.rst

      $ cd xapian

-This will 'clone' a complete copy of the Xapian source code, including not only the core library but also the variable language bindings (for use from Python, Lua, Ruby and so on) and the self-contained web search system 'Omega'.
+This will 'clone' a complete copy of the Xapian source code, including not only the core library but also the various language bindings (for use from Python, Lua, Ruby and so on) and the self-contained web search system 'Omega'.
 It also contains all the tests for those various components.